andykirk/andykirk.github.io/knowledge-base/_posts/2015-10-07-is-there-really-such-a-thing-as-a--purely-decorative--image.md

 tags: [Thoughts, Images, Markup]
 ---
 Well, technically, yes.
 You can use an `<img>` tag to load any image, but when was the last time anyone used one as part of a decorative flourish on site's design?
 Or anywhere else for that matter?
-That's all done with CSS these, right?
+That's all done with CSS these days, right?

 A 'purely decorative' image, as I understand it is one that if it were removed from the page would have no impact on the interpretation of any remaining text.
 You would set `alt=""` on the `<img>` tag so screen-readers ignore them.
 They're for visual effect only, right?